 The continued growth and development of the Company, including through follow-on investments in the Investees to support their business objectives, may require additional financing.
 The failure by the Company to raise such capital could result in the delay or indefinite postponement of the Company or the Investees' current business plans, the decrease in value of an Investee to the Company, or the Company or the Investee going out of business.
 There can be no assurance that additional capital or other types of financing will be available if needed or that, if available, the terms of such financing will be favourable to the Company.
 If additional funds are raised through issuances of equity or convertible debt securities, existing shareholders could suffer significant dilution.
-In addition, from time to time, the Company may enter into transactions to acquire assets or the shares of other companies.
-These transactions may be financed wholly or partially with debt, which may temporarily increase the Company's debt levels above industry standards.
+In addition, from time to time, the Company may enter into transactions to acquire assets or the shares of other company's debt levels above industry standards.
 Debt financing often includes restrictive covenants on the operations of the borrower.
 Any debt financing obtained in the future could involve restrictive covenants more onerous than those agreed to in connection with the Hawthorne Investment, relating to financial and operational matters, which may adversely impact the Company's business model, financial situation, and other financial and operational matters.
 The Company may require additional financing to fund its operations to the point where it is generating positive net cash flows.
 Negative net cash flow may restrict the Company's ability to pursue its business objectives.